Wichitan not cooperating after being shot 3 times

 WICHITA, Kan.
 (KSNW) — A person who was shot three times early Sunday morning in Wichita is not cooperating with investigators.

-According to the Wichita Police Department, they received a call at 2 a.m. for a disturbance with shots fired near the intersection of E Lincoln St & S Crestway St.
+According to the Wichita Police Department, they received a call at 2 a.m. for a disturbance with shots fired near Lincoln and Crestway Street.

 Upon arrival to the area, Wichita police say they found a 32-year-old man walking eastbound on Lincoln, at Pershing, with three gunshot wounds.

-The Wichita Police Department (WPD) says the man was taken to a local hospital for the treatment of his serious injuries but is expected to survive.
+The Wichita Police Department (WPD) says the man was taken to a local hospital for serious injuries but is expected to survive.

-The scene of the shooting took place in the 800 block of S. Crestway, according to the WPD.
+The scene of the shooting took place in the 800 block of S. Crestway St., according to the WPD.
 They say the victim did not cooperate with investigators.

 An investigation is ongoing.